jake-knerr/cogent/README.md

 #### Use [CHESS](https://github.com/jake-knerr/chess) components to style Cogent components.

+### Stylistic Conventions and Design Patterns

 #### child/children pattern - When passing a component to a parent component, use "child" and "children" as the prop names.

+#### Develop based on screen sizes with feature detection instead of user-agent sniffing.

+#### Prefer desktop-first design.

+It is easier to move content panes into modal screens than vice-versa.

+#### Prefer to keep CSS files in the same file as the component.

+#### Divide up app into "screens", meaning content regions that can be the only screen displayed based on screen size.

+### Engine Service

+#### The first component to use a method or property of state should be the component to implement or initialize the property.

 ## Other